weDevsOfficial/wp-user-frontend/readme.txt

 == Changelog ==

+= v2.6.0 (6 November, 2017) =

+ * **New:** When configuring payment settings from wp-admin → User Frontend → Settings → Payments, the payment options were applicable for all post forms with the same behavior.
+Admin could not configure payment option for each post form individually.
+In this version, the payment configuration option for individual form has been added.
+Now the admin can configure payment from wp-admin → User Frontend → Post Forms → Add/Edit a form → Navigate Payment Settings located under Settings tab.
+ * **New:** When rendering a form, each field can be shown/hidden based on the type of user roles, subscription pack.
+This visibility option is located under **Advanced Options** section of each form field and provides a more granular control over which value you want to show and to whom.
+ * **New:** **Menu Restriction** feature added.
+Like content restriction, now the admin can restrict the menu items based on roles of logged in users, logged out users, subscription pack or everyone.
+Available to **Pro** users.
+ * **New:** When use `[wpuf_sub_pack]` shortcode, all the subscriptions were visible on the frontend.
+Admin could not exclude any subscription pack from the available packs.
+Now, the admin has the opportunity to show specific subscription pack using include/exclude attributes inside `[wpuf_sub_pack]` shortcode.
+For example, if you have 3 subscription packs with 101, 102, 103 IDs and want to show only the last two packs then you can use `[wpuf_sub_pack include="102,103"]` or to exclude the middle one from the list then you can use `[wpuf_sub_pack exclude="102" order="DESC"]`.
+ * **New:** Admin could not understand which users currently have subscription validity & what is the subscription pack a user is assigned to.
+Now, a new column **Subscribers** has been added in the **User Frontend** → **Subscriptions** list.
+Admin can easily understand how many users have purchased a subscription pack & who are the users.
+ * **New:** **Payment Invoice** added.
+Users who purchase a subscription or process payment for pay per post could not receive an invoice.
+Now, it's available, a PDF invoice will  be sent to user's email with details.
+Available to **Pro** users.
+ * **New:** Registration/Login function is now available in the free version.
+User's don't need to login/registration using WordPress default form but the frontend opportunity of WPUF plugin.
+ * **New:** **"Custom Fields in post"** option was available in global settings (User Frontend > Settings > General Options) when admin enable it the data of all the custom fields of all post forms were showing on the frontend with the post.
+Now, the admin has more flexibility to choose which field's data will show on the frontend.
+This option can be found as **"Show data in the post"** when editing custom fields under **"Advanced Options"** section.
+ * **Fix:** When viewing pending transactions, the admin could not see more than 20 but there are a lot more available then this number.
+This issue has been fixed.
+ * **Fix:** Now, the site must have SSL (https) enabled to receive payment with PayPal.
+We had to update the payment process due to [PayPal security update notice](https://www.paypal-notice.com/en/IPN-Verification-Postback-to-HTTPS/)
+ * **New:** Added plugin welcome wizard.
+Users who are installing the plugin for the first time will be presented with a nice video and instructions to configure the plugin.
+ * **Improved:** Styling update for edit profile shortcode, now it looks more user friendly with newly applied styles.
+ * **Improved:** Add form preview image in template popup.
+ * **Improved:** Improved help texts in settings → general & form settings

 = v2.5.7 (18 October, 2017) =

  * **New:** Guest post email verification feature added.
 When turned on, users need to click the activation link on their email before publising the post.